 Vitiligo on face

-The loss of color resulting from vitiligo is sometimes symmetrical, as on this face.
+The loss of color resulting from vitiligo is sometimes symmetrical.

 Vitiligo is a condition in which the skin loses its pigment cells (melanocytes).
-This can result in discolored patches in different areas of the body, including the skin, hair, retina and mucous membranes.
+This can result in discolored patches in different areas of the body, including the skin, hair and mucous membranes.

-Vitiligo (vit-ih-LIE-go) is a disease that causes the loss of skin color in blotches.
-The extent and rate of color loss from vitiligo is unpredictable.
-It can affect the skin on any part of your body.
-It may also affect hair and the inside of the mouth.
+Vitiligo (vit-ih-LIE-go) is a disease that causes loss of skin color in patches.
+The discolored areas usually get bigger with time.
+The condition can affect the skin on any part of the body.
+It can also affect hair and the inside of the mouth.

 Treatment for vitiligo may restore color to the affected skin.
-But it does not prevent continued loss of skin color or a recurrence.
+But it doesn't prevent continued loss of skin color or a recurrence.

 Vitiligo signs include: